Wholesale Available

 In short

-A box-pressed medium-full Nicaraguan with an Ecuadorian Sumatra wrapper, dual Connecticut binders, and flavors that shift from pepper to cocoa to raisin sweetness — the Rocky Patel Royale Robusto is a strong value at $91 per box of 20.
+A box-pressed medium-full Nicaraguan with an Ecuadorian Sumatra wrapper, dual Connecticut binders, and flavors that shift from pepper to cocoa to raisin sweetness.
+The Rocky Patel Royale Robusto is a strong value at $91 per box of 20.

 5 x 52 RobustoNicaraguanMedium-Full~50-60 min smokeBox of 20